When you first start flying, one of the most challenging concepts to pin down is the difference between IFR vs VFR.

 These two terms encompass not only specific regulations but also styles of flying.
 VFR flying is more informal compared to IFR.

-For example, if you operate at a non-towered airport and fly a plane without a radio, it’s possible to operate VFR without talking to anyone.
+For example, if you operate at a non-towered airport and fly a plane without a radio, it’s possible to operate VFR without talking to anyone (though you may want to consider buying a handheld aviation radio to keep on you in flight).

 Under visual flight rules, you can fly pretty much anywhere you like, so long as you avoid controlled airspace, stay out of the clouds, and abide by cloud clearance requirements depending on which airspace you are in.
-(If you need a refresher on airspace check out our guide on airspace classification).
+(If you need a refresher on airspace, check out our guide on airspace classes).

 If you want to go sightseeing and fly in circles—go ahead.
 You don’t even have to file a VFR flight plan, although it’s a good idea to do so.